RedSilkSoftware/workhorz-server/README.md

   - [ ] Easy translation of webpages and content
   - [ ] Chatbots integration (like http://reo7sp.github.io/tgbot-cpp)
   - [ ] JWT Json Web Tokens
-  - [ ] Login/Registration generation
+  - [ ] Login/Registration generation and log aggregation
+    - [ ] Measurements for server monitoring  for tools like Grafana, etc.
   - [ ] Auth/Permission generation
   - [ ] L8n and I18n based on ICU
   - [ ] SRL for backend and frontend https://simple-regex.com/